24VAC30-151-570. Miscellaneous signs and devices.

 1. Forestry.
-Authorized representatives of the National and State Forest Service may place forest fire warning signs within the right-of-way without a permit.
-Fire warning signs will be placed near forest reservations or wooded areas; however, only a limited number of the small cardboard or metal signs should be allowed within the right-of-way within the forest reservations.
+Authorized representatives of the U.S. Forest Service and Virginia Department of Forestry may place forest fire warning signs within the right-of-way without a permit.
+A limited number of fire warning signs will be placed near forest reservations or wooded areas.
 The Department of Forestry may utilize other types of signs to more forcibly impress the public with the need for protecting forest areas.
 Sign placement shall be accomplished under an agreement, subject to the following conditions:

 a.
-No highway sign should carry more than one message, no other signs shall appear on posts bearing highway signs;
+No highway sign should carry more than one message and no other signs shall appear on posts bearing highway signs;

 c.
 Signs regarding forest fires should be placed by fire wardens; and